All Posts

 I have trained 7,000+ students through the bootcamp.
 I never saw the PDT rule teach traders patience.
 Not once.
 What it taught them was bad habits.

 They would be profitable on a stock and not take the profit because they did not want to trigger a day trade.
-They would pull their stop loss wider because they did not want to use one of their three trades on a loss.
+Worse, they would hold losers.
+I cannot count how many times over the last 15 years I asked a student why they were still in a position that had clearly broken down, and they told me the same thing: they knew it was trading below their stop, but if they stopped out they would burn a day trade and be frozen for the rest of the week.
+So they sat there and watched a small loss become a big one.
 The rule made them trade based on regulatory math instead of what the stock was actually doing.
 That is the opposite of good trading.

 But the most counterproductive thing the PDT rule did was force traders into riskier assets just to get around the restriction.
-Students with $5,000 accounts who should have been learning equities — the big game — were instead jumping into futures, options, forex, or signing up with random overseas prop firms.
+Students with $5,000 accounts who should have been learning equities — the big game — were instead jumping into futures, options, forex, shady offshore CFD brokers, or signing up with random overseas prop firms just to escape the three-trade limit.
 Those are some of the hardest instruments to trade.
 Equities are where you learn.
 Equities are where the volume is, where the setups are cleanest, where the skills transfer to everything else.
 But the PDT rule locked beginners out of the equity game and pushed them into products that chew up new traders even faster.

 That is not investor protection.
 That is investor redirection into worse outcomes.